Fourth Grade Curriculum Overview

 Our science curriculum uses Houghton Mifflin Harcourt Science Dimensions.
 Our science curriculum uses interactive science which guides our work with lab teams in hands-on investigations.
 Units include Engineering and Technology; Energy, Waves, and Information Transfer; Plant Structure & Function; Animal Structure and Function; Changes to Earth’s Surface; Rocks and Fossils; and Natural Resources.
 Students work on projects such as Science Fair investigations and displays, making their own instruments, creating a model of the inside of the plant.

-In addition to the curriculum taught in the fifth-grade classrooms, students attend at least one of the following specials each day:
+In addition to the curriculum taught in the fourth-grade classrooms, students attend at least one of the following specials each day:

 - Physical Education (2x a week)

 - Art Masterpiece (Taught by volunteers on a rotating-monthly basis.
 In addition to students’ personal creations, this subject includes various aspects of art including focus on artists, mediums, history, expression, creativity, culture, etc.)